Butterflies & Bees Need Our Help!

 Where Did Their Habitats Go?

-Well, we have eliminated “weeds” and wildflowers from our manicured gardens, clover and other “weeds” from our manicured lawns and mowed down meadows – nature’s wildflower nurseries.
+Well, we have eliminated “weeds” and wildflowers from our manicured gardens, killed clover and other “weeds” on our manicured lawns, replaced native plants with exotic ones, and mowed down meadows – nature’s wildflower nurseries.

 Just as much as bees and butterflies have a role in ensuring our survival, we have an obligation in ensuring their survival.